MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-12.0.0/migrate-az-12.0.0.md

 - Cmdlet breaking-change will happen to all parameter sets
   - The output type 'Microsoft.Azure.Commands.ResourceManager.Cmdlets.Implementation.Policy.PsPolicySetDefinition' is changing
-  - The following properties in the output type are being deprecated : 'Properties'
+  - The following properties in the output type are being deprecated : 'Properties', 'ResourceId', 'ResourceName', 'ResourceType', 'PolicySetDefinitionId'
   - The following properties are being added to the output type : 'Description' 'DisplayName' 'Metadata' 'Parameter' 'PolicyDefinitionGroup' 'PolicyDefinition' 'PolicyType'
   - This change is expected to take effect from Az.Resources version: 7.1.0 and Az version: 12.0.0